r00t-3xp10it/morpheus/README.md

     The author does not hold any responsibility for the bad use of this tool, remember that attacking targets without prior consent it's illegal and punished by law.

+    This tool main objective it's not to provide an easy way to exploit/sniff targets.. but ratter a 'Call to attention' to tcp/udp manipulation technics (etter filters).
+    "To inspire people to script, thats the reason for the existence of option[W] in main menu" I belive that the most funny step, it will be when you write your own filter and watch it run.

 # Framework description
     morpheus framework automates tcp/udp packet manipulation tasks by using etter filters